 If you begin a project on the right foot, all the subsequent steps will be easier to manage.
 Use the following tips to organize an effective project kickoff meeting.

-Timely: Aim to hold the project meeting as soon as possible within 48 hours of being assigned to the project, if possible.
+Be timely.
+Aim to hold the project meeting as soon as possible within 48 hours of being assigned to the project, if possible.

-Project At A Glance Data.
-Share the key facts that you know about the project such as due date, budget (if appropriate), estimated team size and some of the challenges you anticipate facing.
-By raising problems and issues early, your project team will have the opportunity to start thinking about them.
+Share key project details.
+Share the key facts that you know about the project, such as due date, budget (if appropriate), estimated team size, and some of the challenges you anticipate facing.
+By raising problems early, your project team will have the opportunity to start thinking about them.
 This is also your opportunity to inspire the team with your vision and understanding of the project’s value.

-Next Steps.
-Provide a high-level outline of next steps on the project such as next steps in the planning process and what the team can expect to hear more details.
+Provide next steps.
+Provide a high-level outline of the next steps on the project, such as the next steps in the planning process and what the team can expect to hear more details.

 2. Project Status Meeting

-The status meeting is the fundamental project tool that keeps a project moving toward success.
+The purpose of status review meetings in project management is to keep a project moving toward success.
 Most project managers recommend using a relatively fixed agenda and time with this meeting.
 To keep the team engaged, systematically follow the agenda and keep the meeting held on a tight schedule.
 If you are using a project management software tool like Microsoft Project, consider sending a project status report in advance of the meeting to get everyone on the same page.
 Use these expert tips during your next status meeting:

-Project Budget Status.
-Inform the team on the status of the project budget: how much has been spent compared to the plan?
+Project Budget Status: Inform the team on the project budget’s status: how much has been spent compared to the plan?

-Issues and Risks.
-Risks need to be continually assessed and discussed.
-During this part of the meeting, invite the team to raise problems, questions and concerns so they can be managed.
+Issues and Risks: Risks need to be continually assessed and discussed.
+During this part of the meeting, invite the team to raise problems, questions, and concerns to be managed.

 3. Stakeholder Meetings

-Winning and sustaining the support of your stakeholders is an important contributor to your project’s success.
-If you have a large number of stakeholders to manage, focus this meeting on your project’s most influential stakeholders.
+Winning and sustaining the support of your stakeholders is an essential contributor to your project’s success.
+If you have many stakeholders to manage, focus this meeting on your project’s most influential stakeholders.

 Identify appropriate stakeholders for “high touch” communication.
-For example, you may focus the meeting on senior managers from each of the groups you need to engage.
-Other stakeholders can be informed using other means such as email newsletters.
+For example, you may focus on senior managers’ meetings from each group you need to engage.
+Other stakeholders can be informed using other means, such as email newsletters.

 Seek and listen to feedback.
-Some stakeholders will make their opinions heard without prompting while some prefer to be quietly engaged.
-The stakeholder meeting is your opportunity to fully engage with stakeholders.
+Some stakeholders will make their opinions heard without prompting, while some prefer to be quietly engaged.
+The stakeholder meeting is your opportunity to engage with stakeholders fully.

 4. Change Control Meetings

 Despite the best planning in the world, you will encounter surprises on your projects.
-A risk event may occur.
-Or you may have a new opportunity to move faster on a project.
-However, these changes need to be managed in a disciplined, systematic way.
+A risk event may occur like a system failure, vendor delay, or something else.
+These changes need to be managed in a disciplined, systematic way.
 While you may have the power to approve small change requests as the project manager, most change requests will need to be reviewed through a governance process and meetings.

-Agenda.
-Provide an agenda in advance so that attendees know which changes will be discussed.
-The best practice is to circulate the agenda at least one business day in advance of the meeting date (along with supporting documents like copies of the change requests)
+Provide an agenda.
+Provide a plan in advance so that attendees know which changes will be discussed.
+The best practice is to circulate the agenda at least one business day in advance of the meeting date (along with supporting documents like copies of the change requests).

-Discuss Change Assessment.
-For each proposed change request, present your professional opinion on the change’s impact to the project.
+Discuss change assessment.
+For each proposed change request, present your professional opinion on the change’s impact on the project.

-Plan Next Steps.
-Explain how you the change request decision will be communicated and outline how you will describe the impact of the project.
+Plan next steps.
+Explain how the change request decision will be communicated and outline how you will describe the project’s impact.

 The end of the project (or the project phase) is an excellent opportunity to review how the work unfolded.
 For the best results, schedule this meeting with the project team members within a few days of the project’s completion.

-Ground Rules.
+Set ground rules.
 At the end of a project, the team may be worn out from working long hours on the project.
 Before the meeting starts, explain your expectations and the purpose of effective project meetings.
 For example, encourage project team members to avoid playing the blame game.